 - A. When a property owner participates in the Cultural Improvement Program, the property owner shall: - 1.
 Commission and install original artwork, per an approved Final Art Plan, on the property that is subject to the Cultural Improvement Program contribution, or - 2.
 Pay the Cultural Improvement Program contribution, as follows: - a.
 Into the Downtown Cultural Trust-Fund, for property in the DowntownOld Town Area, or - b.
-Into the Art in Public Places Account, for property outside the DowntownOld Town Area. - B. After a property owner commissions and installs artwork, the property owner shall pay any unexpended Cultural Improvement Program contribution into the appropriate fund.
+Into the Art in Public Places Account, for property outside the Downtown Old Town Area.

+Resolution No. 12747 Exhibit A Page 71 of 117 B. After a property owner commissions and installs artwork, the property owner shall pay any unexpended Cultural Improvement Program contribution into the appropriate fund.